timmylindh/laravel-beanstalk-worker/README.md

      * Whether the application is a worker or not.
      * This will determine whether to register the worker routes or not.
      */
-    'is_worker' => env('IS_WORKER', false),
+    "is_worker" => env("IS_WORKER", false),

     // The number of seconds to wait before retrying a job that encountered an uncaught exception.
-    'backoff' => env('WORKER_BACKOFF', 0),
+    "backoff" => env("WORKER_BACKOFF", 0),

-    // The amount of memory the worker may consume.
-    'memory' => env('WORKER_MEMORY', 128),

-    // The number of seconds a child process can run before it is killed.
-    'timeout' => env('WORKER_TIMEOUT', 60),

     // The maximum number of times a job may be attempted.
-    'max_tries' => env('WORKER_MAX_TRIES', 1),
+    "max_tries" => env("WORKER_MAX_TRIES", 1),
 ];
 ```

+The `timeout` worker property is controlled by the Elastic Beanstalk `Visibility timeout`, `Inactivity timeout` and `Max execution time` properties.
+See below.

 ### AWS Elastic Beanstalk

 In the AWS Elastic Beanstalk worker there are other options you can set.

 -   `Max retries`: this will be ignored and overriden by the package `max_tries` property.
-- `Visibility timeout`: this needs to be >= `timeout` that you set in the package, otherwise SQS may release the job back to the queue before the job has finished running.
+-   `Visibility timeout`: how many seconds to wait for the job to finish before releasing it back onto the queue.
+This corresponds to the worker `retry_after` property.
+-   `Inactivity timeout`: should be set same as `Visibility timeout`.
+-   `Max execution time`: should be set same as `Visibility timeout`.
-- `Error visibility timeout`: this will be ignored and overriden by the package `backoff` property.
+-   `Error visibility timeout`: this will be ignored and overriden by the package `backoff` property unless a timeout occurs.

 ## Managing Laravel Queue Jobs in AWS Elastic Beanstalk

 Normally, in a standard server environment, Laravel queue workers are set up by executing the command `php artisan queue:work`.
 However, setting this up in AWS Elastic Beanstalk can be challenging due to the platform's architecture.

 ### Worker Environments in Elastic Beanstalk

 Elastic Beanstalk supports worker environments that integrate seamlessly with Amazon SQS.
 These environments include an SQS daemon that continuously polls the queue, fetching and processing jobs by forwarding them to a specified URL endpoint on your application.

 ### Automatic Message Handling

 -   **Successful Processing**: If the application's endpoint returns an HTTP 2xx status code, the daemon interprets this as a successful job completion and automatically deletes the message from the queue.
 -   **Failed Processing**: If the endpoint returns a non-2xx status, the daemon re-queues the message.
 The job will be retried after the `Error visibility timeout` period and will continue until the `Max retries` limit is reached.

 ### Challenges

 A significant challenge in this setup is the loss of control over the number of maximum attempts for each job and the delay before a job is retried (backoff strategy).

 ### Solution

 To address these issues, we utilize a dedicated route `/worker/queue` which is designed to always return an HTTP 2xx status code, regardless of the job's actual outcome.
 This ensures that the SQS daemon deletes the job after its first dequeue.

 -   **Error Handling**: If a job fails, we call `report()` to log the exception, ensuring visibility and traceability of job failures.
 -   **Job Retries**: We override Laravel's default `release()` method.
 This allows us to re-queue a failed job manually with an incremented `attempts` count and a custom `delay`, effectively managing the retry mechanism more precisely.

 This approach closely mimics the behavior of running a standard Laravel worker using artisan, while integrating into the Elastic Beanstalk environment.

 ## Testing